Ko wai au

 He uri no Te Rarawa me Ngāti Kuri, I was born in Western Australia and was raised in West Auckland.

-I live in Tāmaki Makaurau with my Niuean husband, teenage step daughter, teenage daughter and five year old son.
+I live in Tāmaki Makaurau with my Niuean husband, teenage step daughter, teenage daughter and seven year old neurodiverse AuDHD son.

 Personal